 and Sex Education (RSE) and Health Education’

-At St Michaels, the overarching subject of PSHE encompasses all of our teaching of the statutory ‘RSE and Health Education’, as well as our chosen additional units of work to encompass ‘economic’ education as well as local, national and global matters.
+At St Michael's, the overarching subject of PSHE encompasses all of our teaching of the statutory ‘RSE and Health Education’ (more information at the bottom of this webpage), as well as our chosen additional units of work to encompass ‘economic’ education as well as local, national and global matters.

 Progression Map – Long Term Plan

 PSHE is taught every half term, and each half term is split into two chunks:

 • First 4/5 weeks – will be focused on the Discovery Scheme for that half term.

 • Last 1/2 weeks – Will be focused on an additional mini-unit of work which, designed to encompass the ‘economic’ elements of PSHE, alongside some bespoke themes which are specific to our school, local community and curriculum focuses.
 For example, first aid, water safety and sustainability.

 Below are two progression maps which outline the units each half term:

 The PSHE Key Learning Points (KLPs) are the 3 key takeaways from each PSHE unit of work in each year group.